BiscuiTheHobkin/XCore-Osc/README.md

-# XCoreOsc
+# XCore-OSC-Public

-is a osc event logger for vrc
+is a osc/Gema event logger for vrc

 its log join left